Xytabich/VSMG/README.md

 # VSMG
 Generator of simple models for VS Model Creator.
-Creates only basic shapes and assigns uvs and textures, the rest of the refinement is done in VSMC.
+Current generators only create basic shapes and further refinement can be done in VSMC.

 ![img](preview.png)